SainsburyWellcomeCentre/aeon_docs/src/user/tutorials/aeon_dj_pipeline.md

 (target-aeon-dj-pipeline-streams-tables)=
 ### Data streams
-+ `streams.SpinnakerVideoSource` - This table records the placement and operation of a Spinnaker video source in an `aquisition.Experiment`, as well as metadata such as the installation time of the device.
++ `streams.SpinnakerVideoSource` - This table records the placement and operation of a Spinnaker video source in an `acquisition.Experiment`, as well as metadata such as the installation time of the device.
 It facilitates the collection of video data, including frame counts and timestamps.

-+ `streams.RfidReader` - This table records the placement and operation of an RFID reader in an `aquisition.Experiment`, as well as the installation time of the device.
++ `streams.RfidReader` - This table records the placement and operation of an RFID reader in an `acquisition.Experiment`, as well as the installation time of the device.
 It facilitates the collection of RFID data, such as RFID tag detection counts, timestamps, and tag IDs.

-+ `streams.WeightScale` - This table records the placement and operation of a weighing scale in an `aquisition.Experiment`, including its installation time and any relevant metadata.
++ `streams.WeightScale` - This table records the placement and operation of a weighing scale in an `acquisition.Experiment`, including its installation time and any relevant metadata.
 It facilitates the collection of raw and filtered weight measurements.

-+ `streams.UndergroundFeeder` - This table records the operation of an underground food patch in an `aquisition.Experiment`, including its installation time and any relevant metadata.
++ `streams.UndergroundFeeder` - This table records the operation of an underground food patch in an `acquisition.Experiment`, including its installation time and any relevant metadata.
 It facilitates the collection of various patch events and states, including beam breaks, pellet deliveries, and depletion states.

 ## Pipeline operation: Auto ingestion and processing